littlelanguages/ll-tfun/components/deno/thoughts.md

   "[" + this.join + "]"
 ```

-I can go further an introduce the idea of a `Foldable` trait.
+I can go further and introduce the idea of a `Foldable` trait.

 ```
 trait Foldable<T>